 Fake King: The king of Samanao was kidnapped and replaced by a BossTroll using the Change Staff to take his form.

 Fanservice: In the remake, equiping a female character with any kind of bikini armor will replace her overworld sprite with a swimsuit-clad version of her original self.
-Every class gets a different kind of bathing suit, ranging from bikinis, one pieces, school bathing suits (floater ring included) except for the female Jester, who's default overworld sprite is already wearing a one-piece.
+Every class gets a different kind of bathing suit, ranging from bikinis, one pieces, school bathing suits (floater ring included) except for the female Jester, whose default overworld sprite is already wearing a one-piece.
 Instead, she gets a dominatrix costume, with leather whip and mask included.

 Fantasy Counterpart Culture: The world map is loosely based on that of the real world, with many cities corresponding to actual nations.
 In addition to Japan-analogue Zipangu, there's Isis (a desert kingdom, complete with pyramid, pretty clearly based on ancient Egypt), Romaly (Rome), the tower of "Shanpane" located in the area corresponding to France, Portoga (a seafaring trading kingdom based on medieval Portugal), Assaram (Baghdad), Baharata (ancient India), the northern island of "Greenlad", Eginbear (apparently a portmanteau of "England" and "Edinburgh"), and the Soo (nomads based on various native American tribes, with a name that resembles "Sioux").
 The continent that the hero grows up on is the only entirely fictional landmass in the game world; it looks sort of like Antarctica if it was shrunk a bit and moved between Australia and South America.

 Glass Cannon: Fighters are impressively strong even without a big weapon set, and boast a naturally high Critical rate.
 However, while they have decent HP, their defense tends to be pretty low, and their armor choices are... lacking.